 About Rosolino Ferrante Ltd.

 Rosolino Ferrante Ltd. is a Brooklyn based studio specializing in residential, commercial, institutional interior and exterior projects and property development throughout New York City.
 With over 30 years of experience, Rosolino Ferrante has conceived and executed imaginative interiors, innovative rooftop gardens, backyards and impactful environmental designs for a diverse clientele.
 In addition, Rosolino Ferrante Ltd. has partnered with textile designers to create custom wallpapers and fabrics embodying its colorful and vibrant designs.

-Arts Thread, the leading digital platform for emerging artists and designers, will administer two student competitions for Design Pavilion with Nasdaq and Azimut Yacht.
+Arts Thread, the leading digital platform for emerging artists and designers, administered two student competitions for Design Pavilion with Nasdaq and Azimut Yacht.

-The Nasdaq Mural Competition asks design students to develop a site-specific installation to creatively address the theme ‘Relentless Possibilities.’
-The winner will be brought to New York City to attend the festivities of NYCxDESIGN during which the mural will be unveiled at the Nasdaq MarketSite headquarters in Times Square.
+The Nasdaq Mural Competition asked design students to develop a site-specific mural installation to creatively address the theme ‘Relentless Possibilities.’
+The winner will be brought to New York City during which the mural will be unveiled at the Nasdaq MarketSite headquarters in Times Square.

-The Azimut Yacht competition will challenge students to design a new Azimut Yacht using Azimut’s technical innovation, materials, and cutting-edge design inspiration.
+The Azimut Yacht competition challenges students to design a new Azimut Yacht using Azimut’s technical innovation, materials, and cutting-edge design inspiration.
 The winner will be provided a 3-month internship at Azimut in Turin, Italy.

 Arts Thread is a launchpad for the next generation of creative talent representing 300,000 students in more than 100 countries from over 740 design schools.
 For the first time ever, design students, graduates, universities, schools and the creative industry can network worldwide.